suryakapoor124/magicwave/README.md

   - Solfeggio Frequencies
   - Sacred Frequencies (e.g. Hindu mantras)
   - Focus & Productivity
-  - And more
+  - And more…

 - **Favorites Library:**
   Save and quickly access your most-used frequencies.

 - **Simple Controls:**
-  Play, pause, volume, and seamless looping — everything designed for ease.
+  Play, pause, and adjust volume — everything designed for ease of use.

 ---